venkysio/programs-prod/Security/Incorrect Cryptography/readme.md

     - Two-key 3DES is losing its FIPS evaluation status in 2010.
 Do not use it.
   Knowing such properties is very crucial before implementing the technique.
 -
+REDEMPTION STEPS:

+- Replace weaker algorithms with secure versions

+- Don’t use stream ciphers.
+You should grep your code for all instances of “RC4” and any other stream ciphers you might use.

+- Any time you create a password verifier, use at least 8 bytes of salt, preferably 16—and if you’re using one of the larger hashing algorithms (SHA256 or SHA512), consider using more salt